 Opt for Recycled Materials

 Using recycled materials for your gravel driveway is not only eco-friendly but can also be a great conversation starter.
 Plus, it gives a unique look that can’t be replicated.
+If you are extending this eco-conscious approach to your backyard, explore other garden flooring ideas to complete the space.

 Utilize Local Materials

 Sourcing gravel locally can save money and add a regional touch to your driveway.
 I did this for my last project, and it was both cost-effective and environmentally friendly.
+Local gravel is also perfect for implementing various yard drainage ideas around your property.

 Design Curves with Care